mjstewart/fakesmtp-web/README.md

 - All string fields should be considered optional and may return null depending on the email parsing.
 - Arrays are always empty if there's no data rather than null.
-- Attachment disposition 'inline' refers to content belonging to the email body.
-Disposition 'attachment' is an explicit attachment added to the email like a pdf file or something.

 ```$json
 {